MLHale/CYBR8480/modules/android.md

 I am a firm believer in not reinventing the wheel.
 Android is a well documented framework that has a variety of solid content (slides and tutorials).
 This lab uses open source materials from [@vogella](https://github.com/vogellacompany).

 ### First task
-Go to [http://www.vogella.com/tutorials/Android/article.html](http://www.vogella.com/tutorials/Android/article.html) and follow the step-by-step instructions provided to create your first native Android app.
-The app the guide has you build is a temperature converter that converts to and from farenheit and celcius.
+Go to [http://www.vogella.com/tutorials/Android/article.html](http://www.vogella.com/tutorials/Android/article.html) and follow the step-by-step instructions provided to create your first few native Android apps.
+The guide provides several exercises.
+In particular, I would like you to complete exercises 10, 11, and 12.
+Exercises 10 and 11 have you build a simple hello world app with some icons and a few buttons.
+Exercises 12 has you build a temperature converter that converts to and from farenheit and celcius.

-Ultimately you app should end up looking like:
+Ultimately your exercise 12 app should end up looking like:

 ![Final app](http://www.vogella.com/tutorials/Android/img/xtemperature96.png.pagespeed.ic.Qf89ajp3Vp.webp)